degory/ghul-dev/src/index.md

 ## about the ghūl programming language

 ghūl is mainly an opportunity for [me](https://github.com/degory) to experiment with programming language design.
 Apart from a slightly quirky syntax, ghūl is a fairly conventional programming language.
-Although it is a hobby project maintained by a single person, it aims to be sufficiently expressive to be useful for general purpose development: for example, the [ghūl compiler](https://github.com/degory/ghul) itself is written in ghūl
+Although it is a hobby project maintained by a single person, its goal is to be sufficiently expressive for general-purpose development.
+The [ghūl compiler](https://github.com/degory/ghul) itself is written in ghūl.

 ## features